 If you selected 'Yes', please comment on which forms of upstream guidance you have used and on their effectiveness of this guidance.
-Malta used format prescribed in the Operational Guidelines; following approval by the WH Committee, held formal discussions with WH Centre and ICOMOS.

-3.3 - Do you intend to use the Upstream Process during the next revision of your Tentative List?
+3.3 - Do you intend to use the Upstream Process during the next revision of your Tentative List? ${\mbox{Yes}}$

-Yes